hashicorp/terraform-provider-google/website/docs/provider_versions.html.markdown

 Starting with version `1.19.0`, there are two versions of the Google provider:

 * `google`

 * `google-beta`

+This documentation (https://www.terraform.io/docs/providers/google/) is shared between both providers, and all generally available (GA) products and features are available in both versions of the provider.

+The `google-beta` provider is distinct from the `google` provider in that it supports GCP products and features that are in beta, while `google` does not.
-This documentation (https://www.terraform.io/docs/providers/google/) is shared between both providers.
-Fields and resources that are only present in `google-beta` will be marked as such.
+Fields and resources that are only present in `google-beta` will be marked as such in the shared provider documentation.

-All GA (generally available) products and features are available in both versions of the provider, and from the `2.0.0` release onwards beta GCP features are only available in the `google-beta` provider.
+`1.X` versions of the `google` provider supported beta features; from `2.0.0` onwards, beta features are only supported in `google-beta`.

 Beta GCP features have no deprecation policy and no SLA, but are otherwise considered to be feature-complete with only minor outstanding issues after their Alpha period.
 Beta is when GCP features are publicly announced, and is when they generally become publicly available.
 For more information see [the official documentation on GCP launch stages](https://cloud.google.com/terms/launch-stages).

-The beta provider sends all requests to the beta endpoint for GCP if one exists for that product, regardless of whether the request contains any beta features.
+The `google-beta` provider sends all requests to the beta endpoint for GCP if one exists for that product, regardless of whether the request contains any beta features.

--> Using `google-beta` over `google` is similar to using `gcloud beta` over `gcloud`.
+-> In short, using `google-beta` over `google` is similar to using `gcloud beta` over `gcloud`.
 Features that are exclusively available in `google-beta` are GCP features that are not yet GA, and they will be made available in `google` after their GA launch.

 ## Using the `google-beta` provider